 Curtis K. Chan

-Before joining the doctoral program in 2011, I had worked for three years in the management consulting industry.
+I graduated from the Ph.D.
+Program in Organizational Behavior program jointly offered by Harvard Business School and the Department of Sociology at Harvard University, where I received the Wyss Award.
+Before joining the doctoral program, I worked in the management and strategy consulting industry at the firm Innosight.
 Earlier on, I graduated summa cum laude from Harvard College in 2008 with an A.B. in social anthropology and a secondary field in psychology, and I was a member of the Phi Beta Kappa honor society since my junior year.
-In college, I conducted ethnographic research on the cultural values of street dancers in New England and Miami, and the undergraduate thesis I wrote on this topic under the advising of Professor of Anthropology Michael Herzfeld was awarded a Thomas T. Hoopes Prize for outstanding thesis research.
+During college, I conducted ethnographic research on the cultural values of street dancers in New England and Miami, and the undergraduate thesis I wrote on this topic and was awarded a Thomas T. Hoopes Prize for outstanding thesis research.